edrumwri/robotics-course-materials/_posts/2016-02-27-differential-kinematics.markdown

 necessarily desirable when attempting to find joint angles that minimize residual error in desired position _and_ orientation simultaneously.
-One can attempt to use scaling factors to bias the least squares solution, but I generally attempt to avoid such hacking.
+One can attempt to use scaling factors to bias the least squares solution, but I work to avoid such hacking.

 I present the least squares options without further comment on this issue.